timosittig/keepass-pwned/README.md

 ## HOW TO USE

-The script takes two parameters from the command line:
+The script takes up to three parameters from the command line:

 ```
-keepass-pwned.py file.kdbx 'mypassword'
+keepass-pwned.py database.kdbx --password="1234" --keyfile="keyfile.keyx;"
 ```

 It takes the following parameters: